Taverius/vim-colorscheme-manager/README.md

 Remove the current colorscheme from the blacklist.

+### The `:BlacklistPruneColorScheme` command

+Removes non-existent colorschemes from blacklist.

 ## Options

 The colorscheme manager plug-in should work out of the box, but you can change the configuration defaults if you want to change how the plug-in works.